 Outdoor Recreation and Tourism

 The city's altitude continues to drive its popularity as a destination for outdoor recreation and tourism.
 Skiing and snowboarding in the winter, and hiking, mountain biking, and camping in the summer, attract visitors from around the world.
 The cooler temperatures and scenic landscapes offer a refreshing escape from the desert heat of lower Arizona.
-Sustainable tourism practices are increasingly important to ensure that these recreational activities do not negatively impact the environment.
+Sustainable tourism practices are increasingly important to make sure these recreational activities do not negatively impact the environment.

 Health and Wellness